DaveBullet1050/BatoceraHelpers/README/ControllerSwap README.md

 # Swapping controllers on selected games

+Some emulators (e.g.Nintendo64) allow an override for which controllers map to players, but some do not.
 In my situation I have 2 permanent USB zero delay arcade controllers - for player 1 and 2.
-On occasion, I want to be able to plug in additional gamepad type controllers (e.g. USB 8bitdo - dual shock like controllers) and have these used as player 1 and 2.
-Unfortunately Batocera doesn't have a per game "priority" or ability to assign which controllers should be used.
+On occasion, I want to be able to plug in additional gamepad type controllers (e.g. USB 8bitdo - dual shock like controllers) and have these used as player 1 and 2 (when present).
+Unfortunately Batocera doesn't have a per game "priority" or ability to assign which controllers should be used when an emulator doesn't support it.

-I want to be able to control which games have controller swapping - so need a per game configuration file.
+To set which games have controller swapping, we need a per game configuration file.
 If the game is present in the file, then the following controllers are swapped:
 Player 1 <-> 3  (if player 3 controller present)
 Player 2 <-> 4  (if player 4 controller present)